Log In | Join BIA

 More »

-Publication date: April 2025Source: Clinical Infection in Practice, Volume 26Author(s): Shriyansh Srivastava, Dheeraj Sharma, Sathvik Belagodu Sridhar, Sachin Kumar, G.S.N.
-Koteswara Rao, Roja Rani Budha, Rachana Mehta, Aroop Mohanty, Sanjit Sah
+Publication date: November 2025Source: Clinical Infection in Practice, Volume 28Author(s): Shriyansh Srivastava, Dheeraj Sharma, G.S.N.
+Koteswara Rao, Sachin Kumar, Aroop Mohanty, Sanjit Sah, Sakshi Sharma, Rachana Mehta

 Upcoming Events